 - In the pulp and paper industry, it is used in chlorine-free bleaching.

 - It is added to some food products for the preservation or stabilization of food colour.

 Many other individual applications of ethylenediaminetetraacetic acid are given below,

 - Water treatment is a process by which we improve the quality of water for its specific uses.
 Hard water does a lot of harm to industrial boilers, laundry, and other equipment.
 Therefore, ethylenediaminetetraacetic acid can be used for removing such salts from water which we used in laundry and many chemical processes.

 - Total hardness due to dissolved calcium and calcium magnesium salts can be determined by EDTA titration.

 - In chemistry, ethylenediaminetetraacetic acid is mainly used as a chelating or sequestering agent.
-It forms a stable water-soluble metal chelate.
+It forms a stable water soluble metal chelate.

-- It is widely used for the determination of different metals ions by complexometric titration.
+- It is widely used for the determination of different metal ions by complexometric titration.
 For example, total calcium and magnesium can be determined by EDTA titration by using the Eriochrome Black T (EBT) indicator.